wp-plugins/planso-forms/readme.txt

 PlanSo Forms are easy to create.
 It just takes a few seconds to build your own form.

 **Flexible use cases**
 PlanSo Forms are highly flexible.
-Create any kind of form for infinite use cases.
+Create any kind of form for infinite use cases with PlanSo form builder.

 **Mobile first**
 Forms created with PlanSo Forms comply to mobile-first development style as each form is based on Twitter's Bootstrap form syntax.